wp-plugins/debian-ribbon/readme.txt

 A Debian ribbon will be put on in the top right corner of your website, linking to the [Debian](http://www.debian.org/) website.

 This is a fork of [Stop censorship plugin](http://wordpress.org/plugins/stop-censorship-ribbon/).

-How Debian ribbon looks online see at [ZPop](http://zpop.site90.net/blog/debian-ribbon/) blog.

 In serbian at [Željko Popivoda](http://zeljko.popivoda.com/debian-ribbon-wordpress-plugin) blog plugin page.